-Dynamic Yield has two modes for determining how to allocate your variations across your traffic: A/B Tests and Dynamic Allocation.
-This article describes both modes, when to use each one, and how to use a control group to measure success.
+Dynamic Yield has three modes for determining how to allocate your variations across your traffic: A/B tests, dynamic allocation, and affinity allocation.
+This article describes the available modes, when to use them, and how to use a control group to measure success.

-A/B Test: You define what percentage of traffic to allocate to each variation.
-When enough data is collected, a winning variation is declared, at which point you can confidently serve the winning variation to all users.
+A/B test: You define what percentage of traffic to allocate to each variation.
+When enough data is collected, a winning variation is declared, and you can confidently serve the winning variation to all users.

-Dynamic Allocation: Dynamic Yield decides what percentage of your users will receive each variation.
-It leverages a Multi-Arm Bandit strategy, which means that variations that performed better in the past are allocated more traffic.
+Dynamic allocation: Dynamic Yield decides what percentage of your users will receive each variation.
+It leverages a multi-armed bandit strategy, which means that variations that performed better in the past are allocated more traffic.
 The best variation is gradually served to more and more of your visitors as data is collected.
-Over time, the leading variation may be replaced if a different variation begins performing better.
 For more details, see Dynamic Allocation.

-A/B Test is better if you want to find one variation to use for the long run, or to test a hypothesis with the goal of learning information for future tests.
-A/B tests gathers as much data as it needs to declare a statistically significant winner, so you can make confident decisions.
+Use A/B test if you want to find one variation to use for the long run, or to test a hypothesis with the goal of learning information for future tests.
+The result of an A/B test is a statistically significant winner, so you can make confident decisions.

-Dynamic Allocation is better if you want to optimize your conversions as fast as possible, and when variation lifespan is short.
-If you don't have time to collect data and wait for a winner, Dynamic Allocation will begin directing more traffic to better performing variations after only a few hours.
+Use dynamic allocation if you want to optimize your conversions as quickly as possible, or when the variation lifespan is short.
+If you don't have time to collect data and wait for a winner, Dynamic Allocation enables you to direct more traffic to better-performing variations within hours.

-A control group directs a portion of your traffic to a randomly chosen variation, or serves no variation, depending on your settings.
-Establishing a Control Group is essential for measuring uplift generated by any Dynamic Yield experience.
+A control group directs some of your traffic to a randomly chosen variation, or serves no variation, depending on your settings.
+You'll need a control group if you want to measure the uplift generated by any Dynamic Yield experience.

 By default, all experiences include a control group set at 0% traffic allocation.
 To enable a control group, increase the percentage of traffic allocation.
-Normally, control groups of between 5-15% are sufficient.
+Usually, control groups of between 5-15% are sufficient.

-- No Experience: Visitors in the control group will not be served with the experience by Dynamic Yield.
-This option cannot be combined with a primary metric of CTR or Attribution Window that starts when a variation is served and clicked.
+- No experience: Visitors in the control group are not served the Dynamic Yield experience.
+This option can't be combined with a primary metric of CTR or an attribution window that starts when a variation is served and clicked.

-- Random Variation: Visitors in the control group will receive a random variation, not driven by an optimization or personalization algorithm.
+- Random variation: Visitors in the control group receive a random variation, not driven by an optimization or personalization algorithm.